 |ILL material||subject to home library regulations|

 |All other material||21 days, two renewals for items with no holds|

 |Book discussion kits||42 days for adult, young adult and youth|

 There is a limit of 50 items that may be checked out per patron card.
-Among the 50 items, limit of 30 DVDs, 30 CDs and 1 Video game.
+Among the 50 items, limit of 30 DVDs, 30 CDs, 1 Launchpad and 1 Video game.
 Park District, Schools and other institutions may have a limit of 75, provided those items are for classroom use only.

-A three day grace period is given for overdue materials, with the exception of DVDs, Video games, Binoculars, Rokus, Hotspots, STEAM Boxes, ILL’s and Adult book discussion kits.
-Patrons will receive one overdue notice when an item is approximately one week overdue, a second at 14 days overdue, and when an item is eight weeks overdue a final notice is sent.
-A charge equal to the replacement cost of the item is attached to the patron’s record after approximately 11 weeks.
-At this time, the item is deleted from the computer.
-Accounts with fines/fees over $50.00 will be sent to collection after 21 days.
+Patrons will receive one overdue notice when an item is approximately one week overdue, a second at two weeks overdue, and when an item is four weeks overdue a final notice is sent.
+A charge equal to the replacement cost of the item is attached to the patron’s record after approximately six weeks.

 Patrons, and guardians in the case of a child, will be denied library service until accounts are cleared under the following circumstances: